...

 Close Voicing - Root Inversion

 The example above shows the notes of the chord CMajor7 highlighted in yellow.
 The C Major Scale is also labelled across the top of each key.
-Clicking the 'Show Controls' button opens up the interface controls for highlighting a scale or chord, or customising the voicing and inversion.
-Explore and experiment with the controls to discover more.
+The 'Show Controls' button reveals the interface controls for highlighting a particular scale or chord and various customisations, experiment with the controls to discover more.

 • Highlight all the notes of a scale or chord from a particular root note.